How to get a divorce or end a civil partnership without the help of a lawyer - Printed guide

 It is not for you if you want a religious divorce, or live with someone but are not married or in a civil partnership.

-It is also for people supporting others in this situation, for example Personal Support Unit volunteers, CAB volunteers, housing support workers, advice workers and court staff as well as relatives and friends.
+It is also for people supporting others in this situation, for example Support Through Court volunteers, CAB volunteers, housing support workers, advice workers and court staff as well as relatives and friends.

 What does this guide do?